21st October, 2025

 That's right, anything above verbal advice, and you will get an invoice from the HSE, not only for the time spent on your site during the visit but also for any time spent investigating and writing cautions or notices.

-But what are these charges and when will you be charged?
+But what are these charges, and when will you be charged?

 Ok, it is pricey, but the inspector should only be on your site for a couple of hours, right?

-Actually, it's not just the time on the visit that you get invoiced for.
 If you are found to be in material breach of health and safety laws (more on that later), you will get charged.
-Not just for the inspectors time on site, but also any associated time spent on issuing notices, taking statements, getting specialist support and follow up visits.
-The average fee for intervention invoice is reported to be around £700, and for enforcement notices, £1,500.
+And not just for the inspector's time on site, but also for any associated time spent on issuing notices, taking statements, getting specialist support, and follow-up visits.

 Invoices include time spent:

 It's worth noting that while HSE inspectors have the power of entry, and they can visit at any time, you won't always be charged under FFI.
-You are not just charged the moment the HSE inspector turns up at your workplace.
-The HSE will still do random inspections, and you are not automatically charged for this.

 To carry out their work, HSE inspectors have many legal powers, including the right to enter and inspect your workplace.
 Find out more about the powers of HSE inspectors.

-You will only be charged where the HSE inspector identifies a material breach of the law.
-A material breach is where you have broken a health and safety law and the inspector judges this is serious enough for them to notify you in writing.
+A material breach is where you have broken a health and safety law, and the inspector judges this is serious enough for them to notify you in writing.
 That's anything serious enough to need a formal caution or enforcement action to make it safe.
 This will either be a notification of contravention, an improvement or prohibition notice, or a prosecution.

 So if you are complying with the law, then you won't have to pay a fee at all.